getml/getml.com/src/docs/user_guide/walkthrough/index.md

    2.00000000e+00 -3.53700424e-01]]
 ```

-If you want to see a SQL transpilation of a feature's logic, you can do so by clicking on the feature in the monitor (enterprise edition only) or by inspecting the sql attribute on a feature.
+If you want to see a SQL transpilation of a feature's logic, you can do so by clicking on the feature in the monitor (Enterprise edition only) or by inspecting the sql attribute on a feature.
 A [`Pipeline`][getml.pipeline.Pipeline]'s features are held by the [`Features`][getml.pipeline.Features] container.
 For example, to inspect the SQL code of one of the features:
 ```python
 pipe.features[1].sql
 ```